Stage 1 - outline button

 - Space toggle technique

-should toggle glossy from CSS without JS- Technique works cause of invalid value at computed time (ivct)
+--glossy:provide space as a value to the variable is valid--glossy: var(--On)should toggle glossy from CSS without JS- Technique works cause of invalid value at computed time (ivct)

 - invct makes properties

-refer to- inherit properties becomes
+unset unsetrefer to- inherit properties becomes

-- other properties becomes
+inherit - other properties becomes

 initial